rogsme/yams.media/content/install/steps.md

 ## Dependencies

-This script depends on:
+YAMS only needs a few things to get going:

 - Debian 12 (recommended) or Ubuntu 22.04.
-If your OS is not ready, you need to figure that out first.
-Here are some guides:
+If your OS isn't ready yet, check out these guides:
   + https://www.digitalocean.com/community/tutorials/initial-server-setup-with-debian-11
   + https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu
-- Your OS must be fully configured.
+- Your OS needs to be properly configured.
 That means:
-  + You have a user that is not `root`
+  + You have a user that is not `root` (because we're responsible adults 😎)
   + You can run `sudo apt update` and `sudo apt upgrade` without errors
-  + If you are using Ubuntu **make sure you are NOT installing the snap version of docker.** The snap version runs in a sandbox and doesn't have access to the OS.
+  + If you're using Ubuntu, **make sure you are NOT using the snap version of docker!** The snap version runs in a sandbox and can't access what it needs.
+You can check by running `which docker`.
+If you see:
-  If you run `which docker` and get this output:
   ```
   $ which docker
   /snap/bin/docker
   ```
   You **won't** be able to install YAMS. ⚠️

-- Required commands: `curl`, `docker`, `sed`, and `awk`
-- Docker and Docker Compose (the script can install these for you on Debian/Ubuntu systems)
+Don't worry if you don't have `docker` and `docker-compose` installed - the script can handle that for you on Debian and Ubuntu!

 ## Before running

-Before installing, make sure you have:
+Before we dive in, make sure you have:

-- **An installation location:** The script defaults to `/opt/yams` but you can choose any location where your user has write permissions
+- **An installation location:** The script defaults to `/opt/yams` but hey, you do you!
+Just make sure your user can write to wherever you choose.
-- **A media folder:** This is where your files will be downloaded and organized.
-For example, if you choose `/srv/media`, the script will create:
+- **A media folder:** This is where all your stuff will live.
+For example, if you pick `/srv/media`, the script will create:
-  + `/srv/media/tv`: For TV shows
+  + `/srv/media/tv`: For your TV shows
-  + `/srv/media/movies`: For movies
+  + `/srv/media/movies`: For your movies
-  + `/srv/media/music`: For music
+  + `/srv/media/music`: For your tunes
-  + `/srv/media/books`: For books
+  + `/srv/media/books`: For your books
-  + `/srv/media/downloads`: For downloads
+  + `/srv/media/downloads`: For your downloads
-  + `/srv/media/blackhole`: For torrent blackhole
+  + `/srv/media/blackhole`: For your torrent blackhole
-- **A regular user to run and own the media files:** Avoid using `root`
+- **A regular user to run and own the media files:** Don't use `root` (I mean, I can't stop you, but come on! 😅)
-- **A VPN service (optional but STRONGLY recommended):** Choose from [this list](/advanced/vpn#official-supported-vpns).
-[ProtonVPN](https://protonvpn.com/) is recommended.
+- **A VPN service (optional but STRONGLY recommended):** Choose one from [this list](/advanced/vpn#official-supported-vpns).
+I always recommend [ProtonVPN](https://protonvpn.com/) because it's super easy to set up!

 ## Installation Steps

-### 1. Setup Installation Location
+### 1. Setup your install location

-The location `/opt/yams` is **recommended**, but you can use any location where your user has permissions:
+The `/opt/yams` location is **recommended**, but you can be a rebel and use whatever you like if your user has permissions:

 ```bash
 sudo mkdir -p /opt/yams
 sudo chown -R $USER:$USER /opt/yams
 ```

-### 2. Check Docker Installation

-If you already have Docker installed, ensure you can run it without sudo:
+### 2. If you already have docker installed...

+Make sure you can run `docker` **without** `sudo`!
+Try this:

 ```bash
 docker run hello-world
 ```

-If this fails, follow the [Docker post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) or check the [Common docker permission errors](/faqs/common-errors/#common-docker-permission-errors).
+If it fails, you might need to add your user to the docker group.
+Check out [Docker's post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) or look at our [Common docker permission errors](/faqs/common-errors/#common-docker-permission-errors) page.

-### 3. Clone YAMS
+### 3. Get YAMS on your system

-Clone the installer to a temporary location:
+Clone the installer to a temporary spot (let's keep things tidy!):

 ```bash
 git clone --depth=1 https://gitlab.com/rogs/yams.git /tmp/yams
 cd /tmp/yams
 ```

-### 4. Run the Installer
+### 4. Fire up the installer

 ```bash
 bash install.sh
 ```

-The installer will guide you through several configuration steps:
+Now comes the fun part!
+The installer will walk you through everything:

-#### Docker Installation (if needed)
+#### Docker Setup (if needed)
-If Docker isn't installed, the script will offer to install it:
 ```
 Checking prerequisites...
 ⚠️ Docker/Docker Compose not found! ⚠️
 Install Docker and Docker Compose?
 Only works on Debian/Ubuntu (y/N) [Default = n]:
 ```
+Choose `y` if you want YAMS to handle the Docker installation.

-#### User Configuration
+#### Pick Your User
 ```bash
 User to own the media server files? [current-user]:
 ```
-Enter the username that will own the media files.
-The default is your current user.

-#### Directory Configuration
+This is where you pick who's going to own all the media files.
+It defaults to your current user (which is usually what you want 👍).

+#### Choose Your Directories
 ```bash
 Installation directory? [/opt/yams]:
 Media directory? [/srv/media]:
 Are you sure your media directory is "/srv/media"? (y/N) [Default = n]:
 ```
-Confirm your installation and media directories.
-The script will create them if they don't exist.
+The script will create these if they don't exist - how thoughtful! 🎉

-#### Media Service Selection
+#### Pick Your Media Service
 ```bash
 Time to choose your media service.
 Your media service is responsible for serving your files to your network.